Gregory Santa Croce, BM 2017

 Stephen Gourley, a native of Goldsboro, NC, holds degrees from the University of North Texas (2011) and the North Carolina School of the Arts (2009).
 He has studied organ and harpsichord with Jesse Eschbach, Jack Mitchener, Erica Johnson, and Christoph Hammer, church music with Mark Scott, and piano with Dianne Finan.
 While at North Texas, Stephen held a teaching assistantship in the choral department and served as accompanist for the Chamber Choir and Concert Choir.
 In 2010 Stephen was elected to Pi Kappa Lambda, the National Music Honor Society.
 He was also named the Outstanding Graduate Student in Organ in 2011.
 After returning to North Carolina in the summer of 2013, Stephen was selected as Organ Scholar to the Royal School of Church Music Carolina Course for Girls and Adults, where he shared service playing and accompanying duties with the Course Organist.
 He now serves as a staff member for the same course, charged with planning and coordinating several aspects of the course.

-Since March of 2014, Stephen has served as Director of Music at the Village Chapel, an interdenominational community of faith in Pinehurst, NC, where his duties include serving as organist for all worship services (totaling 200 services yearly), conducting and accompanying the Chapel Choir, conducting the Adult Chime Choir, overseeing the Youth and Children’s music program, and administering and executing the newly established Village Chapel Music Series.
-Stephen also serves as the Newsletter Editor and Webmaster for the newly re-formed Fayetteville-Sandhills chapter of the American Guild of Organists, as well as an executive board member for the Moore County Choral Society.
+Since March of 2014, Stephen has served as Director of Music at the Village Chapel, an interdenominational community of faith in Pinehurst, NC, where his duties include serving as organist for all worship services (totaling 200 services yearly), conducting and accompanying the Chapel Choir, conducting the Adult Chime Choir, overseeing the Youth and Children’s music program, and administering and executing The Village Chapel Music Series.
+Stephen also serves as President of the Board of Directors for the Moore County Choral Society, approaching its 45th year of existence.
+He also serves on the board of the Fayetteville-Sandhills chapter of the American Guild of Organists.
+His choral works are published by Renforth Music.

 Daniel Stipe, BM 2006